levon-dalakyan/composity/README.md

 # Composize

 Composize is a library for composing functions in JavaScript.
-It gives a possibility to compose classical functional programming methods, fantasy-land containers, iterators and parsers.
+It gives a possibility to compose classical functional programming methods, fantasy-land containers and iterators (sync or async).

 ## Motivation